Naturmuseum Solothurn: an unexpected surprise

 Free (yes, you read well 🙂 ).

-However, if you want a commented tour in the museum, it is possible to order it in advance and it costs 150 francs.
-And if you enjoyed the tour, no one would prevent you from throwing a few coins into a raven´s hat just behind the door of the museum.
+However, if you want a guided tour of the museum, it is possible to order it in advance, and it costs 150 francs.
+And if you enjoyed the time, no one would prevent you from throwing a few coins into a raven´s hat just behind the museum door.

 The tour

-While you’re still hanging your coats on the hangers in the closet in the lobby, your kids will be undoubtedly exploring the aquarium inhabitants in its immediate vicinity.
+While you’re still hanging your coats on the hangers in the closet in the lobby, your kids will undoubtedly explore the aquarium inhabitants in its immediate vicinity.

-Perhaps few children have ever imagined how big is a bear.
+Perhaps few children have ever imagined how big a bear is.
 And I dare say that few saw the mole eating the earthworm.

-Preschoolers can surely assign leaves to the well-known deciduous trees, and the littlest will have fun sticking them on the magnetic board.
+Preschoolers can indeed assign leaves to the well-known deciduous trees, and the littlest will have fun sticking them on the magnetic board.

 The littlest will be surely excited by the marble run.
-The older soon recognize that it is also educational 🙂 Anyway, I was afraid for a moment that we wouldn´t move further from here.
+The older ones soon recognize that it is also educational. 🙂 Anyway, I was afraid for a moment that we wouldn´t move further from here.

 1st floor